How to Grow Lilies: The Complete Lily Flower Guide

 • In the fall, plant at least four weeks before your first fall frost date.
 Bulbs planted in the autumn will have well-established roots in the spring.
 The bulbs benefit from a winter chill to produce big blooms.

-• In the spring, plant as soon as the threat of frost has passed.
+• In the spring, plant them as soon as the threat of frost has passed.

 • Container-grown lily plants can be planted anytime during the early summer.